philwild/infosecdocs/docs/README.md

 * Provide an entry level security solution to new and existing Splunk customers that are not yet ready or able to invest in Splunk's Enterprise Security platform.
 * Make it easy to direct Splunk's powerful features towards security.
 * Provide a single pane view of your security events and posture.
-* Allow the user to investigate security alerts and incidents.
+* Allow the user to easily investigate security alerts and incidents.
-* Provide a base platform that can be customised and expanded to meet your security needs using additional apps and add-ons from Splunkbase.
+* Provide a base security platform that can be customised and expanded to meet your security needs using the additional apps and add-ons from Splunkbase.

 ## Before we start